pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 > **Note:** Intentionally the other records have been hidden in the previous output.

-Okay, now we have got so many names with ages.
+Okay, now we have so many names with ages.
 Let's try to get those who are above 18.
-The command and query are are as follows:
+The command and query are as follows:

 ```language-javascript
 db.students.find({